aniladanir/ckad/README.md

 - Provides automated, rolling updates.
 - Provides easy rollbacks.

+**DaemonSet:** A DaemonSet is a controller that ensures that a single copy of a specified Pod runs on all (or a specified subset of) nodes in your cluster.
+Its primary purpose is to deploy background services that need to be present and operational on every node.

+Common Use Cases:
+- *Log Collectors*: Running an agent (like Fluentd or Filebeat) on every node to collect logs.
+- *Monitoring Agents*: Deploying a monitoring agent on each node to collect metrics.
+- *Network Proxies/Plugins*: Ensuring networking components are available on all nodes.
+- *Storage Daemons*: Running storage services that need to interact with the underlying node.

+**StatefulSet:**

 **Revision:** A revision represents a snapshot of your Deployment's PodTemplateSpec at a given point in time.
 Each time you make a change to the PodTemplateSpec of a Deployment (e.g., updating the container image, changing environment variables, modifying resource requests/limits, updating command arguments), Kubernetes considers this a new revision.

 - When you create or update a Deployment, the Deployment controller automatically creates a new ReplicaSet that matches the updated PodTemplateSpec.